Faith societies, belief groups, or religious centres within Oxford University

 The Hindu Chaplaincy, is housed at the OCHS, and works in cooperation with HUM, the Young Jains Students Oxford, the OHTCCP, and Guru Kripa Kshetra.
 The Chaplaincy encourages meetings and discussions among students, and provides pastoral care in areas of spiritual and cultural concern. email@example.com

 Muslim students and staff at Oxford University have their own dedicated prayer space.
 The prayer space is located in the University’s Robert Hooke building, Parks Road.
-If you aren't a member of OUIsoc, and wish to register for access please visit www.ouisoc.com/pages/prayer and complete their online form.
+If you aren't a member of OUIsoc, and wish to register for access please contact the Islamic Society via their Facebook page www.facebook.com/ouisoc.

 The Oxford Centre for Islamic Studies (OxCIS) provides a meeting point between the Islamic and Western worlds of learning.
 Through good scholarship it promotes a more informed understanding of Islam - its culture and civilisation.
 The Centre is committed to the advancement of academic excellence in teaching, research and publication.
 Its outreach activities sustain dialogue and promote mutual understanding at national and international levels.
 The centre is a Recognised Independent Centre of the University of Oxford.
 It was established in 1985 to encourage the scholarly study of Islam and the Islamic world.
 HRH The Prince of Wales is the Patron of the Centre.
 It is governed by a Board of Trustees consisting of scholars and statesmen from different parts of the world, alongside representatives of the University of Oxford.